Promoting Professional Development and Best Practice in EE

 Monday, April 30, 2018, 3:00pm to 4:00pm

-Please join us on Monday, April 30, 3-4 pm EDT, for the next installment of NAAEE's monthly webinar series.
-As Director of Science for Achieve, Matt Krehbiel helps provide support to states and districts in implementation of the Next Generation Science Standards.
+For the April 2018 installment of NAAEE's monthly webinar series, we heard from Director of Science for Achieve, Matt Krehbiel.
+Matt helps provide support to states and districts in implementation of the Next Generation Science Standards.

-NAAEE is excited to be partnering with the National Wildlife Federation and our Affiliate Network to focus on how the environmental education community can help advance the Next Generation Science Standards!
-And we can get an update on how states are implementing the Standards and what we can do together to move forward.
+NAAEE was excited to partner with the National Wildlife Federation and our Affiliate Network to focus on how the environmental education community can help advance the Next Generation Science Standards!

 Matt Krehbiel joined Achieve in October 2015 as Associate Director, Science.
 In August 2017 he was promoted to Director.
 Matt has a variety of responsibilities within the science team to further Achieve’s efforts to provide support to states and districts in implementation of the Next Generation Science Standards.
 He is specifically responsible for supporting and managing EQuIP for science and the PEEC-alignment tool.